Amitkr0007/hello-world/README.md

 Learning how to use Github for the coding and project related purpose.
-New to Github
+New to Github.
-Trying open source
+Trying open source.